Ebuube/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ## Some terminology around relational databases
 One good thing about relational databases is that whether they’re PostgreSQL, MySQL, Oracle, or other, they’ve managed to be pretty consistent across brands.
 Therefore, not only are their versions of SQL pretty decently similar (at least for CRUD operations), but the terminology they’re using are mostly the same.

 Say you need to store users.
-To do that, you create a table that is called “users”.
+To do that, you create a table that is called `users`.

-Your users have 3 pieces of information to store: their “id”, their “login”, and their “password”.
-Those are called columns, and they all have types, like integer for the “id”, varchar(32) for “login” (a string of variable length, but maximum 32), and char(32) (a string of exactly 32 characters, which is the case for all text encrypted with the md5 algorithm, for instance).
-The available types may vary heavily from one database “brand” to the other.
+Your users have 3 pieces of information to store: their `id`, their `login`, and their `password`.
+Those are called columns, and they all have types, like integer for the `id`, varchar(32) for `login` (a string of variable length, but maximum 32), and char(32) (a string of exactly 32 characters, which is the case for all text encrypted with the md5 algorithm, for instance).
+The available types may vary heavily from one database `brand` to the other.

 Now, let’s add a user in the database with SQL:

 ```
 INSERT INTO users (login, password) VALUES ('rudy', '01234567890123456789012345678901');
 ```

 This adds a row in the table (sometimes also refered to as a record, or more rarely, a tuple).

-## Why are they called “relational” databases?
+## Why are they called `relational` databases?

-Historically, the initial reason was that tables used to be called “relations” (they gather a lot of datas that are “related” to each other, since they follow the same structure).
-However, tables are now tables, and the term “relation” has now been recycled for another use.
+Historically, the initial reason was that tables used to be called `relations` (they gather a lot of datas that are “related” to each other, since they follow the same structure).
+However, tables are now tables, and the term `relation` has now been recycled for another use.

 A relation as used today is something that ties two records together, most often across different tables.
 For instance, say you have a blog, and you have 2 tables:

 * posts, with the fields id, title and body
 * comments, with the fields id and body

-In both tables, the “id” fields are primary keys, because they uniquely identify the row that they belong to (if you say “give me the post of id 4”, you’re sure to be getting only one post).
+In both tables, the `id` fields are primary keys, because they uniquely identify the row that they belong to (if you say `give me the post of id 4`, you’re sure to be getting only one post).

 But how do you know that a given comment is attached to a given post.
 Well, you add a postid field to the comments table, containing the id of the post you with to attach it to.
 The postid field is called a foreign key, uniquely identifying another’s table primary key.

 Now that you have that, you can easily identify, from a comment, which post it is attached to; but you can also easily identify, from a post, which comments are attached to it.
 Just fetch the comments whose post\_id field contain the id of the post you had in mind.
 The fact that you can do that is what is called a relation.

 Once you have your relation, you can do pretty advanced things.
-For instance, you can join tables together while querying them, which will allow you to search for “the comments whose posts were published within the last month”, for instance (well, provided the posts table has a published\_at column of type date, for instance).
+For instance, you can join tables together while querying them, which will allow you to search for `the comments whose posts were published within the last month`, for instance (well, provided the posts table has a published\_at column of type date, for instance).

 Note: you can have a relation between rows of the same table, for instance, a user that is the “sponsor” of another one, a comment that is a “reply” of another one, …

-Some more terminology around relational databases Indexes
+## Some more terminology around relational databases
+### Indexes

 Say you want to get all of the comments that are attached to the post of ID 12:

 ```
 SELECT * FROM comments WHERE post\_id=12;
 ```

 If you have millions or billions of comments, having your database extract the comments that match this condition can be amazingly time-consuming.
 Therefore, you can add an index on the comments table, that applies to the post\_id column.
-This will “precompute” every possible SELECT query with WHERE conditions on this column, which will update themselves every time you modify data, so that those calls are ready to respond very quickly.
+This will `precompute` every possible SELECT query with WHERE conditions on this column, which will update themselves every time you modify data, so that those calls are ready to respond very quickly.

 Let’s complicate things a bit, and say you want to optimize this query: